MBSck/ppdmod/notes.md

 - Try to use the FFT standalone and test if this works, if not then check the rest of the code again

 ## Working-on-ATM
+[] Ignore the error outputs for zero division

 ### Slow Calculations
 [] Rework of reformat theta to components function
 [] Remove passing of the data class